spatialos/gdk-for-unity/docs/reference/workflows/ecs/worker-entity.md

 ## How to run logic when the worker has just disconnected

-You can use the worker to check in an ECS system to see whether the worker just disconnected.
-This allows you to handle any clean-up logic necessary.
+When the worker has just disconnected, a temporary `OnDisconnected` component is added to the worker entity containt.
+The `ReasonForDisconnect` field on the component stores the reason why the worker disconnected.

-**Example**
+**Example usage**

 ```csharp
 using Improbable.Gdk.Core;